-The List of Those Who Love Me: Istanbul's showbiz underworld
+The List of Those Who Love Me: Drug dealing in Istanbul’s showbiz underworld

 Labelled as a film “about the gravity of the desire to be loved,” Emre Erdogdu’s sophomore feature The List of Those Who Love Me revolves around a series of misfortunes hitting a young drug dealer, called Yilmaz (portrayed by Halil Babür).